Take Your Career to the Highest Levels with ICMA University Leadership Development Programs

-This institute is being presented as a special two day offering to Young Professionals on the Wednesday afternoon and Thursday morning preceding the ICMA Summits in the Southeast, Northeast, Midwest and Mountain Plains and West Coast Regions.
-Content includes identification of effective management and supervision styles with Felicia Logan, a discussion with Bob O’Neill and a session on life balance in a 24/7 work world.
+This institute is being presented as a special two day offering to early career professionals and emerging leaders on the Wednesday afternoon and Thursday morning preceding the ICMA Summits in the Southeast, Northeast, Midwest and Mountain Plains, and West Coast Regions.
+Content includes adding meaning and value to data through story with Felicia Logan, a discussion with Bob O’Neill and a session on life balance in a 24/7 work world.
 Managers, you are encouraged to invite your young professionals to attend this leadership institute.
-Young Professionals Leadership Institutes are designed for emerging leaders who may have MPA degrees but who may not be ICMA members or who may be working in the organization in their first job.
+Emerging Professionals Leadership Institutes are designed for early career professionals and emerging leaders who may have MPA degrees but who may not be ICMA members or who may be working in the organization in their first job.
 This includes Assistants to and Assistant Managers.
 For program information, contact Felicia Logan, director of Leadership Development, e-mail: firstname.lastname@example.org.

 Two-year Emerging Leaders Development Program (ELDP) featuring completion of the ICMA Essential Management Skills Certificate, a credentialed manager to serve as a career coach for two years, and Management Application Project participants design to demonstrate what they have learned.
 Open to those who are new to the local government profession or within their first seven years of local government work.